2-8-4: Berkshires in fiction

 In the motion picture The Polar Express, the "know-it-all" boy identifies the train's locomotive as "a Baldwin 2-8-4 S-3 class" built in 1931, although the actual prototype for the film's locomotive was the Pere Marquette 1225, an N-1 class Berkshire built by the Lima Locomotive Works in 1941.

-In the Transformers television series, motion picture and toy line, the Decepticon triple changer Astrotrain is modeled on a JNR Class D62 2-8-4 locomotive which all of them did not survive the cutters torch and were ultimately scrapped in 1966 and none were saved for posterity.
+In the Transformers television series, motion picture and toy line, the Decepticon triple changer Astrotrain is modeled on a JNR Class D62 2-8-4 locomotive, which were ultimately scrapped in 1966 with none surviving to this day.

 Locomon in the motion picture Digimon: Runaway Locomon is a 2-8-4 type locomotive.